Causality and the Modeling of the Measurement Process in Quantum Theory: Classical Physics and the Efficient Cause: The End of the Potential Realm

 \section{Classical Physics and the Efficient Cause: The End of the Potential Realm}

-The importance of (irrational) potentiality, which was a central element in Aristotle's scheme was soon diminished in the history of western thought.
+The importance of potentiality, which was a central element in Aristotle's scheme was erased with the advent of modern science during Early Moderinty.
 As we have seen above, it could be argued that the seed of this move was already present in the Aristotelian architectonic, whose focus was clearly placed in the actual realm.
 In relation to the development of physics, the focus and preeminence was also given to actuality.
-The XVII century division between `res cogitans' and `res extensa' played in this respect an important role separating very clearly the realms of actuality and potentiality.
+The XVII century division between {\it res cogitans} and {\it res extensa} played in this respect an important role separating very clearly the realms of actuality and potentiality.
 The realm of potentiality, as a different (ontological) mode of the being, was neglected becoming not more than mere (logical) {\it possibility}.
-The philosophy which was developed after Descartes kept `res cogitans' (thought) and `res extensa' (entities as acquired by the senses) as separated realms.\footnote{While `res cogitans', the soul, was related to the {\it indefinite} realm of potentiality, `res extensa', i.e. the entities as characterized by the principles of logic, related to the actual.}

-\begin{quotation} { ``Descartes knew the undisputable necessity of the connection, but philosophy and natural science in the following period developed on the basis of the polarity between the `res cogitans' and the `res extensa', and natural science concentrated its interest on the `res extensa'.
-The influence of the Cartesian division on human thought in the following centuries can hardly be overestimated, but it is just this division which we have to criticize later from the development of physics in our time.'' \cite[p.
-73]{Heis58}} \end{quotation}